Ukrenergo

+The Private JSC NEK Ukrenergo is a state-owned electricity transmission system operator in Ukraine and the sole operator of the high-voltage lines which transmit electricity in Ukraine.
+It is a member of the European Network of Transmission System Operators for Electricity.

+History

 The territory of the Soviet Union was integrated into the IPS/UPS synchronous grid, which is now effectively controlled by Russia.
 The one exception was the "Burshtyn Power Island", centered on the Burshtyn TES, which in 2003 was connected to the synchronous grid of Continental Europe, controlled by the European Network of Transmission System Operators for Electricity (ENTSO-E).